gregschmit/django-impression/README.rst

 Configuration
 *************

-Whether you are going to run Impression from your existing project or integrate your existing project with a standalone Impression system affects how you should configure the settings.
+Whether you are going to run Impression from your existing project locally, or whether you are going to integrate your existing project with a standalone Impression system: affects how you should configure the settings.

+There are 2 configuration schemes:

+- Local: You wish to send emails from a project that has Impression integrated into it.
+- Remote: You wish to send email remotely via the REST API of an Impression instance running in another project.
+(For our purposes, "Remote" means on another system, or even another project running on the same system, in which case you'll use localhost.)

 Local
 =====